noahehall/multicloud/providers/aws/services/Storage/ebs.md

 - I/O size is capped at 1,024 KiB
 - expected average latency is two-digit millisecond performance
+- designed to deliver their provisioned performance 90 percent of the time.
+- volume size can range from 125 GiB to 16 TiB.

+##### throughput optimized

-- throughput optimized: frequently accessed, throughput-intensive workloads
+- frequently accessed, throughput-intensive workloads
-  - type: st1
+- st1: low-cost magnetic storage that defines performance in terms of throughput rather than IOPS
-- cold: low cost, less frequently accessed workloads
+  - support frequently accessed data
-  - types: sc1
+  - optimized for workloads involving large, sequential I/O; e.g. Amazon EMR, data warehouses, log processing, and extract, transform, and load (ETL) workloads.

+##### cold

+- throughput-oriented storage for data that is infrequently accessed and scenarios where the lowest storage cost is important.
+- sc1: a bunch of iops stuff thats lame relative to the others

-#### Elastic Volumes
+#### Magnetic (standard)

-- Elastic Volumes feature: increase capacity, tune performance, and change the type of any new or existing current generation volume dynamically, with no downtime or performance impact.
-- you can scale an ebs volume up to a max size of 64 tebibytes (TiB)
-- increase volume size: a provisioned EBS volume size can be increased via settings
+- previous-generation EBS volume type that is still in use in some customer production environments and available on AWS Management Console.

 ### Data Lifecycle Manager